decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 ```

 > Note: In the example above, as you never define a pointer to the entity's material component, you need to refer to it through its parent entity using `.get()`.

+#### set vs add

+You can add a component to an entity either through `.set()` or `.add()`.
+The only difference between them is that a component assigned with `.set()` is overwritten whenever a component of the same kind is assigned to the entity.

+A component assigned with `.add()` can't be overwritten like that.
+To change it, you must first remove it before assigning a replacement component.

 ## Remove a component from an entity